 Deploy a Python Flask App

-This guide explains how to deploy a Python application written using the Flask web framework to Koyeb using:
+This guide explains how to deploy a Python Flask application written using the Flask web framework to Koyeb using:

 - Git-driven deployment to automatically build and deploy a new version of your application each time a change is detected on your branch.